 After you have a few solid projects, you'll want to decide which tool to use to design your portfolio website.
 Each option has its strengths and weaknesses, outlined here:

-However, if you do not have the time or desire to learn the technical know-how necessary to build your site from the ground up, I recommend using either WordPress (more customization options but larger time commitment) or SquareSpace (very easy to use and decent customization).
+Learning to code is great, but if you do not have the time or desire to learn the technical know-how necessary to build your site from the ground up, then I recommend using either Webflow (more customization options but larger time commitment) or SquareSpace (very easy to use and decent customization).
+You can learn more about the evolution of my portfolio website here.

 Here are some additional tips for creating your instructional design portfolio: